List of Hong Kong national security cases: Hong Kong 47 (6 January 2021)

 Following the landslide win in the 2019 local elections, the pro-democracy camp aimed to win a majority in the Legislative Council through primaries and tactical voting, as the general election was expected to be held in September 2020, in order to force the government to accept the five demands proposed during protests.
 Benny Tai, former associate professor of law at the University of Hong Kong, wrote an article in April 2020 titled "10 Steps to Laam Chau – The Fate of Hong Kong", detailing the plan which could force the dissolution the Legislative Council and the resignation of Chief Executive, or else result in more violent clashes and foreign sanctions.

 The unprecedented arrest operation by the National Security Department of the police force started in the early morning on 6 January 2021.
 55 were arrested in connection with the primaries, including Joshua Wong and Tam Tak-chi, who were arrested in prison or jail as they were serving sentences for protest or remanding in custody for sedition case respectively.
 Sunny Cheung and Ted Hui self-exiled in 2020 and therefore were not arrested despite participating in the primaries.
-The NSD regarded Tai's article as the core of attempting to subvert state power.
 All but Wong and Tam, and Wu Chi-wai who was found to not have declared a foreign passport in relation to another case, were released on bail by 8 January.

 On 28 February 2021, 47 of those 55 were charged with "conspiracy to subvert the state power", and were brought to court on the next day.
 The Magistrates' Court, for the first time, took four days to consider bail applications.
 Chief Magistrate Victor So let 15 be bailed out, but was immediately challenged by the Department of Justice (DOJ), hence all defendants had to stay behind bars.
 When the trial began in February 2023, only 13 defendants out of 47 were bailed out.
 Many quit their affiliated political parties and announced their retirement from politics.
 Owen Chow was re-arrested and remanded in January 2022 for breaching bail agreements, followed by Winnie Yu's bail being revoked in March 2022.